hackboxguy/virtualbox-demo/VM-APP-DESIGN.md

-# VirtualBox Alpine VM - Application Framework Design
+# VMBOX - Application Framework Design

-This document describes the architecture for deploying applications to the VirtualBox Alpine VM.
-Use this as a reference when creating new applications that integrate with the VM framework.
+This document describes the architecture for deploying applications to the VMBOX framework.
+Use this as a reference when creating new applications that integrate with the VMBOX framework.

 ## Table of Contents